Vegan Chocolate Cupcakes

 These vegan chocolate cupcakes are light and bouncy like Hostess cupcakes – but leagues better.
 They dome absolutely perfectly and they’re filled and topped with a rich and creamy vegan version of my chocolate ganache made with coconut milk.

 To give these cupcakes a great chocolate flavor, I use both cocoa powder and melted chocolate.
 Remember that not all chocolate is vegan.
-I use Lily’s Dark Chocolate Baking Bars, which are vegan.
+I use Lily’s Dark Chocolate Baking Bars [paid link], which are vegan.

 Instead of eggs, these cupcakes use soft tofu.
 It may sound funny, but you will never know the tofu’s there once the cupcakes are baked.